nikitadyumin/rstore/README.md

 ## Introduction

-The idea is to wrap a model object into an rstore object and make it impossible to modify it directly.
-Instead, it receives updates from observables (currently RxJS4,5, Bacon.js and most.js are supported).
-This library provides built-in factories of observables:
+The idea behind rstore is to avoid direct state modifications.
+Instead, a state is updated by notifications from observables (reactive streams).
+Observables (sources of updates) can be defined as:
+ - RxJS 4
+ - RxJS 5
+ - Bacon.js
+ - Most.js
+ - built-in factories:
- - fromEvent(element: HTMLElement, EventName: String) => Observable of events
+     * fromEvent(element: HTMLElement, EventName: String) => Observable of events
- - interval(n: number, ...values) => Observable that emits values every n milliseconds
+     * interval(n: number, ...values) => Observable that emits values every n milliseconds
- - address() => Observable that acts like an Event Bus (see [counters example](https://github.com/nikitadyumin/rstore/tree/master/examples/counters))
+     * address() => Observable that acts like an Event Bus (see [counters example](https://github.com/nikitadyumin/rstore/tree/master/examples/counters))

-Build complex UIs with trivial steps:
+A store created by rstore is an Observable and can be subscribed to - every state update get immediately delivered to all of the subscribers.

+### Example:

 1 ) describe a model (properties, initial state):